DEG: Delivered Ex Quay

 DEQ is an important term that relates to the international sales contract.
 The seller bears all expenses that relate to the transfer of goods to the quay.
 All the legal formalities required for transporting the goods to the wharf at the port destination must be fulfilled by the seller.

 GCE Logistics offers comprehensive services relating to global forwarding and logistics.
-We can act as an importer and export of records helping companies in fulfilling all the legal formalities involved in the international trade.
+We can act as an importer of records helping companies in fulfilling all the legal formalities involved in international trade.

-For more information about our extensive services for handling import and export cargo, you can contact our commercial agent.
+For more information about our extensive services for handling import and export cargo, Please fill out the form below.